Palmetto Bay, Florida: 2010 census

 As of the 2010 United States census, there were 23,410 people, 7,361 households, and 6,106 families residing in the village.

+Demographic estimates

+According to the 2020 American Community Survey five-year estimates, there were 6,177 families residing in the village.

+Income and poverty

 Between 2009 and 2013, the average median income for a household in the village was $105,122.
 Also, between 2009 and 2013, the per capita income for the village was $39,271.

 Economy

 At one point the Burger King headquarters were located in what was the Cutler census-designated place, in a campus described by Elaine Walker of the Miami Herald as "sprawling" and "virtually hidden away."
 Burger King moved to its current headquarters in unincorporated Miami-Dade County in July and August 2002.
 The former Burger King headquarters as of 2007 houses rental offices for several companies.

 Education

 Palmetto Bay is served by the Miami-Dade County Public Schools.

 Howard Drive Elementary, Perrine Elementary, and Coral Reef Elementary School, in Palmetto Bay, serve separate sections of the city.